 Step 1.
 Prep Surface

-It’s true what they say, about 90% of the work is prep work.
+It’s true what they say, about 90% of the work is prep work and it was true for painting black window panes.
 But the good news is, that this is a fairly quick project and can be done in an afternoon (in good climate conditions).
 So the first step is scuffing up the grids and frames.
 I used a fine grit foam sanding sponge.
 The purpose of this step is not to sand off any sort of finish, it is merely to scuff up the surface so that the paint can properly adhere.
 After you scuff up all the surfaces receiving paint you will need to wipe down with a damp rag to remove any remaining dust and debris.

 Step 2.
 Tape it Up!